grinnell-cs/csc151-images/_handouts/grading.md

 ---
 # {{ page.title }}

 The [syllabus](../home/syllabus) summarizes the basic approach for grading of various course components.
-The [narrative on teaching and learning](../handouts/teaching) provides some general perspectives on how I teach, how I hope you learn, and how I grade.
-This document provides a bit more detail on how I will be grading this particular class.
-I have borrowed most of the processes and much of the language from my colleague, Peter-Michael Osera
+This document provides a bit more detail on how we will be grading this particular class.
+We have borrowed many of the processes and much of the language from our colleague, Peter-Michael Osera.

 Late assignments
 ----------------